 The new facility will provide a modern, therapeutic environment for patients to rest and recover from their crisis episode.
 The state of the art setting extends to the grounds with gardens, trees and facilities such as car charging points.

 The 80 bedded facility will be at the centre of a range of inpatient and community mental health services for Liverpool.

 Mossley Hill - the site's journey

 Public engagement on the project had been held over several years, with service users, local people, stakeholders and the wider healthcare community.

-During the autumn of 2021 a competitive tendering process took place overseen by Liverpool Sefton Health Partnership.
-Construction giants GRAHAM were chosen as the preferred build partner because of their experience with numerous projects in the health sector.
+In 2021 a competitive tendering process took place overseen by Liverpool and Sefton Health Partnership.
+Construction firm Graham were chosen as build partner because of their experience with numerous projects in the health sector.
 The site architects are Gilling Dod and they have worked with service users, carers and stakeholders to create the modern, airy designs for the new facility.

 Mersey Care’s Trust Board approved a revised outline business case setting out the scheme in more detail and this was accepted by NHS England and Improvement.
 In August 2022, HM Treasury and the Department of Health and Social Care approved the next stage of the scheme and work began on site.
 There has been a gradual relocation of services from the site over several years to other new or improved facilities, with all remaining inpatient and community mental health services moving off the Park Avenue site in 2021.
 Despite Mersey Care’s best efforts to maintain the existing buildings the old site had become no longer fit for purpose.

 The old hospital site has now been demolished except for the historic Mossley House mansion building.
 Demolition experts recycled around 95 per cent of the salvage and buildings were crushed for re-use on site as future building materials.